5 Tips For A Better Stream Beyond Hardware and Software

 - Don’t forget your other social channels as a place where people can find you online when you’re not live on Twitch.
 If you do this correctly you just might find followers on Twitter, Instagram, and Facebook that translate to viewers on your channel.

-Day9TV who started off his career as a Starcraft player.
-He began streaming in 2010 now has 405,293 followers on Twitch and 542,409 subscribers on Youtube.
+Day9TV started off his career as a Starcraft player.
+He began streaming in 2010 and now has 483,685 followers on Twitch and 579,938 subscribers on Youtube.
 His brand includes the colors black and yellow as well as straight lines and rugged textures.

 Use Placeit’s Logo Maker To Brand Your Channel

 First, pick one of Placeit’s Logo Makers which have lots of fonts for you to choose from.
-Write in your channel name, choose a font that compliments your theme and pick the font color.
+Write in your channel name, choose a font that compliments your theme, and pick the font color.
 Think of it as one of the main colors of the logo because it’s one of the most visible ones.
-If you need some inspiration on all the branding you can do here is a great guideline and if you’re not sure where to start, don’t worry this page on logo design can show you how logo design works.
+If you need some inspiration on all the branding you can do, here is a great guideline.
+If you’re not sure where to start, don’t worry, this page on logo design can show you how logo design works.

 Then, choose a character from the many options available.
 Select one that goes well with your channel’s theme.
 Also, choose the main and accent colors for your channel.
 This can help you in the future when you want to brand the rest of your social and content channels.